PayneJoe/SDC/CarND-Advanced-Lane-Lines/writeup.md

 ![example of calibrated image](output_images/calibration1.jpg)

-Note:
+Updated 1(by 06/01/2018):

+My code on this still on `Pipeline (test images).ipynb` file.

-The script `Pipeline (test images)` *had already* tried to fix all of these images with function `undistortion`, but it seems not working well on all of these image in `camera_cal` folder, *remember checking that script*.
+The script `Pipeline (test images).ipynb` *had already* tried to fix all of these images with function `undistortion`, but it seems not working well on all of these image in `camera_cal` folder, *remember checking that script*.
 I might need more specific suggestions about that.

+Updated 2(by 06/07/2018):

+My code on this still on `Pipeline (test images).ipynb` file.

+It seems like I have not cleared my doubt or have the previous reviewers got it.
+So, I am detailing my steps of trials in the below:
+1. Initially I chose the `test_images` as my input folder, unfortunately the `findChessboardCorners` returned false, it seemed *normal* on the driving images, not need to be undistortured.
+2. I chose the `camera_cal` as my input folder, lucklily I got have one image `calibration1.jpg` undistortured, while the others still seemed normal.
+So I put the succeeded one on the above.

+So, I can not seem what's the *point* of this step(undistorture on these images), am I missing something else?
+We have learned how to find corners on chess board, but could it be applied on other distortured images?
+Still confusing...

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.